 FCA near final rules on extension of SMCR: These have been published as PS18/14, along with Guides to the SM&CR to help firms understand what steps they need to take to prepare for its implementation.
 The new regime will apply to solo regulated firms from 9th December 2019.
 For banks and other deposit takers, the changes to the existing regime, including the creation of a new Prescribed Responsibility for ensuring staff are trained on the Conduct Rules and for compliance with FCA reporting requirements, will come into effect from 1st November 2018 [to find out more about how the Institute can help, click here].
 The FCA has provided a useful overview video.

 Fair and Effective Markets Review [FEMR] Progress update: The Treasury, FCA and PRA have released a joint summary of progress against the recommendation of the final FEMR report.
-Having noted the lack of reference to professionalism as well as a focus on standards at the firm, and not individual actor level, we are preparing a response highlighting our work supporting the recommendation to ‘raise standards, professionalism and accountability of individuals’.
+Having noted the lack of reference to professionalism as well as a focus on standards at the firm, and not individual actor level, we prepared a response on behalf of the Chartered Body Alliance highlighting our work supporting the recommendation to ‘raise standards, professionalism and accountability of individuals’.

 The Financial Conduct Authority (FCA) has announced new proposals designed to protect consumers who use overdrafts and high cost credit.
 With regard to overdrafts the proposals include mandatory rules to make it easier for customers to manage their accounts, including; mobile alerts warning of potential overdraft charges and stopping the inclusion of overdrafts in the term 'available funds'.